Adldap2/Adldap2-Laravel/README.md

 #### Binding the Adldap User Model to the Laravel User Model

 > **Note**: Before we begin, enabling this option will perform a single query on your AD server for a logged in user **per request**.
-Eloquent already does this for authentication, however this could lead to slightly slower load times.
+Eloquent already does this for authentication, however this could lead to slightly slower load times (depending on your AD server speed of course).

 Inside your `config/adldap_auth.php` file there is a configuration option named `bind_user_to_model`.
 Setting this to true sets the `adldapUser` property on your configured auth User model to the Adldap User model.
 For example: